Fact check Frequently asked questions addressed to the German Development Ministry (BMZ)

 No. The BMZ’s cooperation with Nigeria is in other sectors altogether.
 No BMZ funding goes directly to the Nigerian budget.
 Nigeria is Africa’s largest and most populous economy.
 Its growing market is interesting, not least, for Germany’s export industries.
 At the same time, Nigeria has high levels of poverty and unemployment.
 That is why the BMZ is working together with Nigeria on training, job creation and private sector development.
 Cooperation with Nigeria is also becoming more and more important for resolving shared global challenges, for example with regard to addressing the climate crisis, migration policy and the fight against terrorism in the Sahel.
 All projects are subject to strict safeguards in order to prevent corruption and the misuse of development funding.

 In 2022, the BMZ committed a total of 67.5 million euros for bilateral cooperation with Nigeria in the coming years.
-The complete portfolio of ongoing projects is currently about 570 million euros (in 2023 it was 640 million euros).
+The complete portfolio of ongoing projects is currently about 570 million euros (in 2023, it was 640 million euros).
 This includes projects that were started nearly ten years ago and will continue to operate in the coming years.
-So this is not an annual amount; it is the total value of all projects (grants and loans) over a lengthy period.
+So this is not an annual amount; it is the total value of all projects (grants and loans) over an extended period.

 Why is the BMZ supporting women in Cameroon?

 However, there are also groups in Cameroon that are actively opposing the violence against women and girls and standing up for their rights.
-Together with the European Union, the BMZ is supporting these groups in a joint project.
-The support means that they are able, for example, to create places to go for women who have been displaced.
-In order to move beyond individual projects and engage in activities aimed at making society in Cameroon as a whole more equal, these non-governmental organisations are lobbying, for example, for the parliament in Cameroon to adopt an act outlawing violence against women.
-They are also trying to get traditional leaders in the “North-West” region to admit women to their traditional council, so that they can work together in the council to resolve or prevent conflicts.
+Together with the European Union, the BMZ is supporting these groups in a joint project, enabling them, for example, to set up service units that displaced women can turn to.
+In order to move beyond individual projects and make society more just overall, these non-governmental organisations are lobbying, for example, for the parliament in Cameroon to adopt an act outlawing violence against women.
+They are also trying to get traditional leaders in the North-West region to admit women to their traditional council, so that they can work together in the council to resolve or prevent conflicts.
 This is important because, especially in places where conflicts have already escalated, women, mothers and grandmothers are often the ones calling for peaceful solutions.

 All of these activities are being supported by the BMZ and the EU through a project to support civil society participation and gender equality, which was launched in March 2024.

-There is no German government funding going to terrorist organisations like Hamas.
+No German government funding is going to terrorist organisations like Hamas.
 Nor is the German government providing any unearmarked funding to the Palestinian Authority.
 German government funding in the Palestinian territories is earmarked for specific projects, and its use is subject to strict criteria.

 The strict BMZ safeguards that apply to all projects in the Palestinian territories include close scrutiny – based on a method consisting of several stages – of local partners and their staff, of materials shipped to the Gaza Strip, and of financial flows.